 Few Japan firms take steps toward economic security, government paper finds

-METI’s questionnaire covered 12 sectors, with electronics and automotive showing the widest gaps.
-In semiconductors and electronic components, 34 percent of firms had diversified suppliers beyond single-country dependence, primarily moving from China to Vietnam, Malaysia, and domestic alternatives.
-Cybersecurity investments remained low: only 27 percent of all respondents had adopted multi-factor authentication across supply-chain platforms or conducted annual penetration testing.
+Electronics and automotive sectors showed the widest gaps in progress.
+In semiconductors and electronic components, 34 percent of firms had diversified suppliers beyond single-country dependence, shifting mainly from China to Vietnam, Malaysia, and domestic sources.
+Across all respondents, 27 percent had adopted multi-factor authentication on supply-chain platforms or conducted annual penetration testing.

-The paper cited specific data points.
-Among the 847 manufacturing firms surveyed, 62 percent still relied on a single overseas source for at least one rare-earth or specialty chemical input.
-Just 19 percent had established formal contracts with alternative suppliers that included force-majeure clauses covering geopolitical disruptions.
+Among the 847 manufacturing firms included in the survey, 62 percent still depended on a single overseas source for at least one rare-earth or specialty chemical input.
+Only 19 percent had established formal contracts with alternative suppliers that included force-majeure clauses for geopolitical disruptions.

 What's Your Reaction?